 Remarriage After Divorce

-Permission for the marriage of divorced persons is given after discussion with the clergy and the consent of the Rector.
+Permission for the marriage of divorced persons is given after discussion with the clergy and the consent of the Rector and Bishop.
 A divorce should be final for 1 year prior to application and a copy of the final divorce decree must also be submitted.
 The provisions for remarriage after divorce are articulated in Scripture and are based on God’s promise of grace and forgiveness.

 Read Your Wedding at St. Andrew’s, the section of our website that details our policies and procedures for weddings.
 Parents, wedding planners, and anybody involved in planning the wedding, as well as the bride and groom should be familiar with the contents of those pages.
 It is fairly extensive but contains information that has been useful to couples in the past.
 Of note, there are specific instructions addressed to photographers, videographers, and florists concerning their role in your wedding.